W-David-Porter/acim/src/workbook/part-i/5-i-am-never-upset-for-the-reason-i-think/index.md

 ³The upset may seem to be fear, worry, depression, anxiety, anger, hatred, jealousy or any number of forms, all of which will be perceived as different.
 ⁴This is not true.
 ⁵However, until you learn that form does not matter, each form becomes a proper subject for the exercises for the day.
-⁶Applying the same idea to each of them separately is the first step in ultimately recognising they are all the same.
+⁶Applying the same idea to each of them separately is the first step in ultimately recognizing they are all the same.

 ::: details Annotations